 How can I check who owns Publishing and Master Rights for a song?

-I’m based in the Netherlands and want to use a Universal Publishing song in my video, what happens next?
+I’m based in the Nordic Countries or Baltic Countries and want to use a Universal Music Publishing song in my film/commercial, what happens next?

-2. We will then be able to confirm our share of the publishing and send through the appropriate synchronisation form.
+2. We will then be able to confirm our share of the publishing and send through the appropriate synchronization form.

-3. Based on the information that is provided, we will then send through a ballpark quote for the use which would be strictly subject to final writer approval.
+3. Based on the information that is provided, we will then send through a ballpark quote (an estimated usage fee) for the use which would be strictly subject to final writer approval.

 4. If you would like to proceed to clearance based on the terms of our quote we will then send out for the relevant writer approvals.

 5. If the request is approved we would then issue our formal approval along with a request for contracting and invoicing details.
 All approvals are subject to final contract/agreement so the use should only proceed once all paperwork is completed.